 Any skill in which a top person is supported above the performance surface by one or more persons.
 A stunt is determined to be "One Leg" or "Two Leg" by the number of feet that the top person has being supported by a base(s).
-If the top person is not supported under any foot than the skill will be considered a "Two Leg" stunt.
+Exception: A Chair will be considered a "Two Leg" stunt.